VideoRoPE: What Makes for Good Video Rotary Position Embedding?: Experiment

-\textbf{Ablation Studies on Module Design.} We conduct a series of ablation experiments on the modules introduced in Section \ref{subsec:step_size}.
-Through these experiments, we quantitatively evaluate the performance improvements, specifically analyzing their impact on the LongVideoBench and MLVU benchmarks.
+We conduct ablation experiments on the modules introduced in Section \ref{subsec:step_size}, quantitatively evaluating their impact on LongVideoBench and MLVU benchmarks.
 The experimental results are presented in Tab. \ref{tab:ablation_modules}.
 The baseline setting, M-RoPE~\cite{wang2024qwen2}, achieves scores of 54.35 on LongVideoBench and 61.10 on MLVU (both using a 64k context length).
 By progressively integrating the DL (Diagonal Layout), LTA (Low-frequency Temporal Allocation), and ATS (Adjustable Temporal Spacing) modules, our method shows a continuous improvement in performance, achieving enhanced scores of 57.26 on LongVideoBench and 65.56 on MLVU (both using a 64k context length).
 These results demonstrate the effectiveness of our approach in leveraging spatial-temporal positional information.
-To refine the discussion on the allocation of \( x \) and \( y \) within LTA, we quantitatively examine the performance impact of interleaved versus sequential allocations.
-Additionally, we explore the optimal scaling factor in ATS by adjusting its values.
-Please refer to Appendix~\ref{app:ablation_study} for more ablation studies on the scaling factor $\delta$ and the $x$/$y$ interleaved allocation.
+To refine the analysis of \( x \) and \( y \) allocation in LTA, we quantitatively evaluate interleaved vs.\ sequential layouts.
+We also compare strategies for allocating \( t \), \( x \), and \( y \), including M-RoPE, a uniform interleaved layout, and our VideoRoPE design.
+Additionally, we explore the optimal ATS scaling factor by varying its value, and further ablate the diagonal layout module to validate the symmetry-based design.
+See Appendix~\ref{app:ablation_study} for details.